Luidog/fms-api-client/README.md

 #### Logout Method

-The logout method is used to close a FileMaker User session.
+The logout method is used to end a Data API session.
 This method will also remove the current client's authentication token.

 `client.logout()`